vedidev/android-profile/README.md

     ```xml
     <application ...
-                 android:name="com.soomla.store.SoomlaApp">
+                 android:name="com.soomla.SoomlaApp">
     ```

-3. Change the value of `StoreConfig.SOOM_SEC` to a secret of you choice.
-Do this now!
-   **You can't change this value after you publish your game!**

-4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets ([example](https://github.com/soomla/android-store/blob/master/SoomlaAndroidExample/src/com/soomla/example/MuffinRushAssets.java)).
-Initialize _StoreController_ with the class you just created:
+3. Initialize **Soomla** with a secret that you chose to encrypt the user data.
+(For those who came from older versions, this should be the same as the old "customSec"):

     ```Java
-       StoreController.getInstance().initialize(new YourStoreAssetsImplementation(),
-                                           "[YOUR CUSTOM GAME SECRET HERE]");
+     Soomla.initialize("[YOUR CUSTOM GAME SECRET HERE]");
     ```

-    > The custom secret is your encryption secret for data saved in the DB.
-This secret is NOT the secret from step 3 (select a different value).
+    > The secret is your encryption secret for data saved in the DB.

-    > Initialize `StoreController` ONLY ONCE when your application loads.
+4. If integrating with virtual economy module, please see [android-store](https://github.com/soomla/android-store) for store setup.

 5. Refer to the [next section](https://github.com/soomla/android-store#whats-next-selecting-social-providers) for information of selecting social providers and setting them up.